Klosters-Serneus to Davos train with SBB

 Tipping culture

 Service is usually included.
-Rounding up or leaving 5-10% for great service is appreciated, not required.
-Round up in taxis.
+Rounding up or leaving 5-10% for great service is appreciated but not required.
+Taxis are often rounded up.

 FAQs: Trains from Klosters-Serneus to Davos